1990 E. Algonquin Rd, Schaumburg, IL 60173

 How Our Construction Accident Lawyer and Personal Injury Attorney in Schaumburg Can Help

 If you work in one of the most dangerous industries in Illinois and have been involved in an accident at work, such as a transportation accident, construction accident, or warehouse accident, you deserve to be compensated.
 You also deserve to be supported and represented by a legal professional throughout the process.
-At the office of Claim Your Justice, our lawyers have years of experience, a reputation for excellence, a track record of winning large settlements for our clients, and a commitment to you.
+At SJ Injury Law, our lawyers have years of experience, a reputation for excellence, a track record of winning large settlements for our clients, and a commitment to you.

 We always offer free consultations and work on a contingency fee basis.
 If you or a loved one has been injured at work, please call our construction accident lawyer or personal injury attorney in Schaumburg directly today to schedule your free consultation and the support you need.